How might Universal Credit increase the risk of financial abuse?

-The Women’s Budget Group (WBG), End Violence Against Women Coalition (EVAW) and Surviving Economic Abuse (SEA) invite you to the launch of our new report:
+The Women’s Budget Group (WBG), End Violence Against Women Coalition (EVAW) and Surviving Economic Abuse (SEA) invite you to discuss the findings of our new report:

 Universal Credit and Financial Abuse: exploring the links